ikhvorost/ReactBridge/README.md

 > **Note**
 > The exported method must be marked with `@objc` attribute.

-Now that you have the `CalendarModule` native module available, you can invoke your native method `createEvent()`:
+Now that you have the native module available, you can invoke your native method `createEvent()`:

 ``` js
 Calendar.createEvent('Wedding', 'Las Vegas');